lennysh/tabinator/README.md

 - Check file permissions on `data/` directory
 - Verify SQLite is installed: `sqlite3 --version`
 - Check server logs for detailed error messages

+### Group filtering not working as expected
+- Remember: Include blocks use AND logic (all must match)
+- Exclude blocks use OR logic (any match excludes the link)
+- Within each block, Tags/Names/URLs use OR logic
+- Check the info box in the group edit modal for detailed logic explanation